api2cart/ruby-sdk/docs/BasketApi.md

 api_instance = OpenapiClient::BasketApi.new
 opts = {
-  store_id: '1', # String | Store Id
   start: 0, # Integer | This parameter sets the number from which you want to get entities
-  count: 20 # Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 }
+  count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250
+  store_id: '1' # String | Store Id
+}

 begin